 Of course, the overwhelming success of the False Claims Act and the real results from that law has led to the idea that whistleblowers should be rewarded.
 A new law was needed, however, because the False Claims Act does not allow anyone to file a claim for tax fraud.
 The IRS Whistleblower program does.

 If you have information about tax fraud and wish to participate in the IRS whistleblower program, reach out to a qualified DC whistleblower attorney.
 A lawyer with experience handling claims like yours knows how to put together a successful case and present it to the IRS.
+Read below to learn more about press discussions of IRS whistleblower cases.

 Qualifications for the IRS Whistleblower Reward Program